 Love Yourself, No Matter What

-“If you have two overeating scenarios in a row, put your arms around yourself and forgive yourself,” advises Arvon.
+“If you have two overeating scenarios in a row, put your arms around yourself and forgive yourself,” advises Gomer.
 “Tell yourself, I’m a human being and this is normal and I’ll eat healthy the next time.
 We have to have self-compassion.”

 Gomer agrees.
 “The next day, give yourself some love and eat healthy food.
 Limit processed foods, but don’t cut the potato or the carb, since that keeps the cycle alive.
 This is a process, this is your journey.”